UniMath/agda-unimath/src/synthetic-homotopy-theory/equifibered-sequential-diagrams.lagda.md

 ## Idea

 An
-{{#concept "equifibered dependent sequential diagram" Disambiguation="over a sequential diagram" Agda=equifibered-dependent-sequential-diagram}}
+{{#concept "equifibered sequential diagram" Disambiguation="over a sequential diagram" Agda=equifibered-sequential-diagram}}
 over a [sequential diagram](synthetic-homotopy-theory.sequential-diagrams.md) `(A, a)` consists of a type family `B : (n : ℕ) → Aₙ → 𝒰` [equipped](foundation.structure.md) with a family of fiberwise equivalences